Why encourage physical activity? “Physical activity” is what occurs any time that the body moves beyond the activities done as part of a normal day.

 10National Institute for Health and Care Excellence.
 Fact Sheet 4: Physical activity guidelines for adults (19-64 years).
 2015.
 Accessed March 21, 2018 at: https://www.nhs.uk/Livewell/fitness/Documents/adults-19-64-years.pdf

 11U.S.
-Department of Health and Human Services and U.S. Department of Agriculture.
-2008 Physical Activity Guidelines for Americans.
-Available at https://health.gov/paguidelines/pdf/paguide.pdf
+Department of Health and Human Services.
+Physical Activity Guidelines for Americans, 2nd edition.
+Washington, DC: US Department of Health and Human Services; 2018.
+Available at https://health.gov/paguidelines/second-edition/pdf/Physical_Activity_Guidelines_2nd_edition.pdf

 12Segar ML.
 (2015).
 No Sweat: How the Simple Science of Motivation Can Bring You a Lifetime of Fitness.
 AMACOM American Management Association.